[Tranexamic Acid] Dark Spots Won't Go Away? You're Probably Treating The Wrong Problem

 It is not a miracle shortcut.

-But it may be one of the most interesting tools available when pigmentation stops behaving like a simple surface stain and starts behaving like a chronic biological process.
+But it may be one of the most useful specialist ingredients when pigmentation stops behaving like a simple surface stain and starts behaving like a chronic biological process.

-That is why I do not view Tranexamic Acid as a generic brightening ingredient.
+That is why we do not view Tranexamic Acid as a generic brightening ingredient.

 Stop asking: